 Freedom camping is not permitted within the Ohiwa Harbour and its catchment.
 Check out these websites for the most up-to-date information on freedom camping:

 Riding a horse on the beach is a great pleasure for many people and this can be done on ocean beaches adjacent to the Harbour.
 Riders can access the ocean beaches via the many designated walkways.
-Keeping to the designated walkways is important so that sand-holding vegetation in the dunes and conservation areas is not damaged.
+Keeping to the designated walkways is important so that sand-holding vegetation in the dunes and conservation areas are not damaged.

 Horses are not permitted anywhere on the mudflats or beaches in the Harbour because they can interfere with nesting birds and foul and trample shellfish beds, from which people gather kaimoana (seafood).

-Vehicles, including cars, dune buggies, quad bikes, land yachts and motor bikes, cannot access the Ohiwa Harbour below mean high water springs (the average highest level that spring tides reach over a period of time).
+Vehicles, including cars, dune buggies, quad bikes, land yachts and motor bikes, cannot access the Ohiwa Harbour below mean high-water springs (the average highest level that spring tides reach over a period of time).
 This includes all of the mudflats or exposed areas of the Harbour as the tide recedes.

 Access is allowed to certain beaches using designated access ways.